 3 published verifications about Tamil Nadu Tamil Nadu ×

-“Thalaikoothal, a practice intended to hasten the death of elderly or terminally ill relatives, is still practiced in parts of Tamil Nadu, India.”
+“Thalaikoothal (a practice described as hastening the death of elderly or terminally ill relatives) is still practiced in parts of Tamil Nadu, India.”

 “As of April 23, 2026, voter turnout in Tamil Nadu at 9 AM was 1.01 crore, compared to 92 lakh at 9 AM in 2021.”